 Your baby is growing bigger, which can make it hard to find a good sleeping position.
-If you've always been a back- or stomach-sleeper, you might have trouble getting used to sleeping on your side (as doctors recommend).
+If you have always been a back- or stomach-sleeper, you might have trouble getting used to sleeping on your side (as health care providers recommend).
 Also, shifting around in bed becomes harder as you get bigger.

 Other things that may keep you from sleeping include:

 - More trips to the bathroom.
 Your kidneys are working harder to filter the extra blood your body is making.
 This results in more urine.
 Also, as your baby grows, there is more pressure on your bladder.
 This means a lot more trips to the bathroom.